How to read your bill

 Conseil des écoles publiques de l’Est de l’Ontario

-Parents or ratepayers who wish to direct their school support to the French Public School Board, can specifically request a change in their direction of school support/electoral status by downloading and completing the Application for Direction of school support form from the Conseil des écoles publiques de l’Est de l’Ontario (CEPEO).
-Completed forms must be returned to:
+Property owners, occupants, and tenants who wish to direct their school support to the French Public School Board (CEPEO) can request a change in their electoral status by completing the Application for Direction of School Support and returning it by mail to:

 Conseil des écoles publiques de l’Est de l’Ontario